ryanell/ryanell.github.io/projects/eatereez.md

 <img class="ui medium right floated rounded image" src="../images/">

-Eatereez
+## A Better Way to Eat

+UH Manoa has a plethora of choices when it comes to satisfying hunger; almost too many to keep track of for any one student.
+Eatereez provides a simple and streamlined way to discover previously unknown eateries located around campus.

-The project details can be found at [The Github Organization Page](https://github.com/nutrition-positions/eatereez)
+ The application's homepage can be accessed [here](https://nutrition-positions.github.io/) The source code can be found on [The Github Organization Page](https://github.com/nutrition-positions/eatereez)

-More details about the project in its entireity can be found in the  [user guide](https://nutrition-positions.github.io/)
+ ## Eater-Easy To Use